neoxelox/stack-devops/helm/elasticsearch/README.md

 Forked from **`https://github.com/elastic/helm-charts/tree/master/elasticsearch`**, the license is kept as is.

+## Installation

+`helm install elasticsearch ./helm-charts/elasticsearch --set imageTag=7.10.2`

+---

 ## Requirements

-- Minimum cluster requirements include the following to run this chart with default settings.
+Minimum cluster requirements include the following to run this chart with default settings.
 All of these settings are configurable.

 - Three Kubernetes nodes to respect the default "hard" affinity settings
 - 1GB of RAM for the JVM heap

-## Installing

-TODO
-`helm install elasticsearch ./helm-charts/elasticsearch --set imageTag=7.10.2`

 ## Usage notes